 But don't stop here!

-Get creative, and try something new by replacing nut butter with tahini in almost any recipe.
+Encourage your clients to get creative, and try something new by replacing nut butter with tahini in almost any recipe.